AdguardTeam/AdGuardHome/HACKING.md

 Guidelines and agreements for using command `test`, also known as `[`:

+ *  For conditionals that check for equality against multiple values, prefer `case` instead of `test`.

  *  Prefer the `!= ''` form instead of using `-n` to check if string is empty.

  *  Spell compound conditions with `&&`, `||`, and `!` **outside** of `test`